INFORMATION FOR CONFERENCE DELEGATES

 Registering for the Conference

 For over forty years, the registration and accommodation were handled free of charge by one person, Dr Elizabeth Livingstone.
-Dr Livingstone’s retirement in 1995, however, coupled with the huge expansion in numbers, has made it necessary to employ a team of dedicated professionals, led by Priscilla Frost, who naturally charge for their excellent services.
-Moreover, the increasing financial pressure on both the church and the universities in the United Kingdom have forced our principal venues, the Examination Schools and the Church of St Mary the Virgin, to raise their charges.
+Dr Livingstone’s retirement in 1995, however, coupled with the huge expansion in numbers, the increasing financial pressure on both the church and the universities in the United Kingdom have forced our principal venues, the Examination Schools and the Church of St Mary the Virgin, to raise their charges.
 All these costs must be covered by the registration fee, as the University of Oxford gives no subsidy to the conference (other than the exemption from Value Added Tax).
 The organizers recognise that the fee will be burdensome for many delegates, but they do everything in their power to secure financial assistance for those in most need, and make no charge for their own services.
 They therefore ask for the understanding of all participants.

 Registration will be through the conference website.
 In previous years, accommodation has been booked by Mrs Frost on behalf of Oxford Conference Management.
 At the last conference, however, many delegates found it cheaper to book their rooms through websites (chiefly Oxford Rooms), and it has therefore been decided that Oxford Conference Management will no longer take on this task.
 This measure will help to keep the costs for delegates as low as possible.
 Anyone wishing to stay in an Oxford College is advised to visit Oxford Rooms (universityrooms.com).
 Accommodation of other kinds can be booked through such sites as booking. com, trivago.co.uk and expedia.co.uk.